tytydraco/yessleep/out/Scared_of_getting_old_You_should_be.md

 “Andy.
 Andy McMillan”

-Damn.
 She knew my full name?
 I realised there must be some connection.
 It was a small town after all.
 What this link was, however, I had no clue.

-“I’m so sorry, have we met?”
+“I’m sorry, have we met?”
 I asked.

-It almost seemed like my question caused tears to well in her eyes.
+It looked like my question caused tears to well up in her eyes.
 They did look familiar.
 She struggled to push the next words out.

 “Rose Dawson”

 I gave her a blank stare.
 I knew the name.
 In fact, I knew that name very well.

 Rose Dawson was the name of the girl with whom I shared my very first kiss.
 Although, this was close to ten years ago.
-I hadn’t seen her since school ended but I knew she was still living quite happily nearby.
+I hadn’t seen her since school ended but I knew she was still living happily nearby.
 For a brief second, everything seemed to click into place.

 “Oh!
 Are you Rose’s grandmother?”